fluidflower/modeling/evaluation/template_model_description.md

 _Please stick to the headings and their order.
-Don't modify the words in bold._<br>
+Don't modify the words in bold.
+Your input is required at each occurrence of "e.g." and "..."._<br>
 _You may use https://tex-image-link-generator.herokuapp.com/ to render math formulas in Markdown, see the examples below._

 ## Physics